 I used to connect peer acceptance with adolescence until I read this:

 So, even in kindergarten, the group dictates the rules: what’s good and bad.
 There is peer pressure even at the age of 3.
 You can be uncool if you haven’t heard of a singer or your dress isn’t fashionable enough.
-One day these kids will become adults, and your child will still have to cope with them.
+One day these kids will become adults, and your child will still have to cope with them or those similar to them.

-Children crave approval and have a strong need to impress others.
-A peer group is there to prepare a child for adult life.
-As it develops friendships, a child learns how to communicate and negotiate.
+With peers, a child learns how to communicate and negotiate.
+It works in a team and competes against others.
 It discovers the ways to solve a problem or a conflict.
-It works in a team and competes against others.
-In these groups, children learn about themselves and develop ethics.
-Therefore, a child’s self-esteem, emotional and social development depend on its relationships with children its own age.
+This is where children learn about themselves and develop principles of behavior within a group.
+Therefore, a child’s self-esteem, emotional and social development depend on its relationships with children of the same age.

 Now let’s see what factors influence a child’s position in the group.